LLNL/Sina/cpp/README.md

 ```

 # Detailed Instructions
-The Sinal C++ library uses CMake with BLT to configure and build.
+The Sina C++ library uses CMake with BLT to configure and build.
 Technically,
 that is all that is really needed.
 To make development easier, it also uses
 [Uberenv](https://uberenv.readthedocs.io/) and
 [Spack](https://spack.readthedocs.io/) to build needed command-line tools